HomeUnderstanding Real Estate Laws and PracticesReal Estate InsightsUnderstanding Real Estate Laws and Practices

 Your Rights as A Property Owner

 As a property owner in Nigeria, you have certain rights and freedoms to do what you want with your property and it is important you understand these rights so you do not fall victim to fraudulent persons or agencies.
-The rights to land properties in Nigeria may be proprietary, possessory or may relate to lesser interests and they include:
+The rights to land properties in Nigeria may be proprietary, possessory, or may relate to lesser interests and they include:

 ● Rights of Occupancy: This refers to the right granted to a holder to occupy land for a period of up to 99 years as evidenced by a certificate of occupancy.

-● Right to assignment/Leasehold: Land owners are at liberty to either assign the unexpired residue of their existing interest or grant a sublease for a limited number of years.
+● Right to assignment/Leasehold: Landowners are at liberty to either assign the unexpired residue of their existing interest or grant a sublease for a limited number of years.

 So before any sharp agent from a state or federal agency visits you and issues you a charge for subletting or leasing your property to another person or business, get yourself acquainted with your rights.
 Better yet, get a lawyer to explain your rights to you regarding your property.